MBA Clubs

 The MBA Military Veterans Club is one of the largest and most active clubs of its kind in the country.
 Our mission is to serve as a professional and personal networking resource for Mendoza MBA Military Veteran students, to achieve consistently outstanding career choices and outcomes for its members, and to exemplify the tenets of servant-leadership within Mendoza and the local community.
 The Mil Vets Club has the ability to execute cross-disciplinary service projects and serve as a unifying social force on campus.

-The Sports Business Club aims to educate our members on sports business perspectives and mentor them through the challenges of searching for careers in sports.
-We host guest speakers, events, and discussions with alumni and others working in sports.
-In short, we are a central resource for all Mendoza students who love sports, want to make it a career, or both!
+To educate our members on the business perspective of sports and sporting events while mentoring members through the many pitfalls of searching for a career in sports.
+We also aim to be a sounding board and resource for all sports lovers and spur further interest through guest speakers, events, and discussion.
+In short, we are the go-to forum for Mendoza students who are passionate about sports, want to make it a career, or both!